datalad-handbook/book/docs/basics/101-133-containersrun.rst

    # we are in the midterm_project subdataset
    $ datalad containers-add midterm-software --url shub://adswa/resources:2

-.. findoutmore:: How do I add an Image from Dockerhub, Amazon ECR, or a local container?
+.. find-out-more:: How do I add an Image from Dockerhub, Amazon ECR, or a local container?

    Should the Image you want to use lie on Dockerhub, specify the ``--url`` option prefixed with ``docker://`` or ``dhub://`` instead of ``shub://`` like this::